-Arlington Highlighted as Example of Walkability for the Nation
+Arlington Highlighted as National Example of Walkability

 America Walks and the Every Body Walk!
 Collaborative has just released “America’s Walking Renaissance,” a new book that takes readers on a journey across the United States looking at walkable cities of all shapes and sizes and providing resources and firsthand accounts of the growing “walking movement.”